Pre-Law Advisor: Dr. Joseph A. Melusky, email@example.com, 814-472-3060

 Pre-Law Early Admission Agreement with Drexel University’s Thomas R. Kline School of Law:

 Drexel University’s Thomas R. Kline School of Law agrees to accept any candidate from SFU each year who meets the following eligibility requirements:

 - Submits a completed application to the Drexel University Thomas R. Kline School of Law no later than March 1 of the calendar year in which the student plans to attend;

 - Student is in good academic standing at SFU (i.e., not on academic probation);

 - A cumulative grade point average of 3.40 for three years at SFU (96 semester credit hours);

-- A minimum LSAT score that is the Kline School of Law’s median from the previous year.
-For 2019 incoming class, the median LSAT score was 157.
+- A minimum LSAT score that is the Drexel University Thomas R. Kline School of Law’s median from the previous year.
 It is assumed that the LSAT will be taken in the fall of the student’s third year at SFU, however, by request, a student may defer taking the LSAT until the spring of his or her third year.
 Student may take the LSAT more than once;

 - Student is in good social standing (satisfactory student conduct record with no unresolved disciplinary issues) at SFU;

 - Student is free of any disciplinary issues at all post-secondary schools attended;

 - As required of all admitted or re-admitted students to Drexel University Thomas R. Kline School of Law, the student will be required to answer the criminal history disclosure question on the Drexel University Thomas R. Kline School of Law application and may be subject to further review if there is a disclosure; note that a prior criminal history issue does not necessarily disqualify a student from admission to the Law School;

 - Comply with seat deposit and other deadlines established by the Drexel University Thomas R. Kline School of Law.